ezralanglois/arachnid/docs/development.rst

 	$ git clone https://code.google.com/p/arachnid/

+Alternatively, you can download a zip file of the latest development release:

+.. raw:: html

+	<a class="btn btn-primary" href="https://github.com/ezralanglois/arachnid/archive/master.zip" role="button">Download</a>

 Every time you update C or Cython code, you may run the following command (rather that reinstall)

 .. sourcecode:: sh